 Moga, the Artist's Stretch

-The Artist's Stretch is a workshop that I created to share the practices, creative outlets, and basic tools that have helped me to find healing and balance in my day to day mental health and physical well-being.
-Together we will weave through three different forms of therapeutic outlets: group discussion, movement/meditation, and journaling.
+The Artists' Stretch is a workshop that embodies basic tools to help balance mental health and physical wellness, covering three different forms of therapeutic outlets: internal dialogue, movement/meditation, and journaling/self-portraiture.

-My goal is to provide a safe and warm environment for honest dialogue; some physical relief through meditative practices; and a few blank pages to take home, as a place to start.
+My goal is to help create a safe and warm environment for honest internal dialogue; physical relief through meditative practices; and a way to push through that first blank piece of paper.

 the birth of moga...